TUESDAY, JUNE 23, 2015

 Science is consilient with literacy, numeracy, and ecolacy.
-Many who are scientifically illiterate are proud of it, write for the intellectual rags, frequently appear in the media, head academic departments, type countless blogs, and are doing very well, thank you, in a society skewed towards considering literacy as the main if not only pillar of education.
+Many who are scientifically illiterate are proud of it, write for the intellectual rags, frequently appear in the media, head academic departments, type countless blogs, and are doing very well, thank you, in a society skewed towards considering literacy as mere eloquence as the main if not only pillar of education.
 That public intellectuals will, with near unanimity, agree that to be literate (which includes science?) is to be educated, but folly by consensus doesn't make it so.

 General Studies may be an academic offering, but generalism is viewed through a glass darkly as a sort of intellectual chimera, rather than a way of knowing, and is not taught as an essential part of higher learning.
 To get an exposure to a collage of specialties is mistaken for a generalist education.
 A rudimentary grasp of quantity combined with no evident grasp of ecolacy is entirely consistent with a degree in General Studies and utterly inconsistent with being a generalist.
 It may be possible to be a generalist without being a specialist, but all specialists, all educated citizens, need to be generalists.
 To get a generalist education in the current system requires a steadfast determination to transcend all specialties.
 To be a generalist is to define the term as you go along, which of necessity is to be an autodidact.

 Why wakeup and piddle one's way through the day until sleep delivers us from our self-accredited awakened state?
-As with all deepity questions, the answer can be found in a line from Star Wars.
+As with all deepity questions, the answer can be found in one or more lines from Star Wars.
 What could an alien, any thoughtful, observant, compulsively truth telling alien say that would be true of all humans?
 As said to the supremely wise (for a human) Obi-Wan: "Your grasp of reality is fragile, hu-man."
 This is a magnanimous concession, an almost flattering compliment given that the alien is crediting humans with some ability to have some grasp of reality, however fragile, seemingly ignoring all the evidence that we have none.
 But let's consider the possibility the alien is right.
 From eyeopening, from first morning light, perhaps we should endeavor to use every semiconscious moment to improve, however marginally, our grasp of reality.
 Doing so could provide some meaning, help us to have a life-driven purpose.
 To entertain any hope, we must see past what we want to see such that some dim grasp of the what-is can be seen through the glass of our mind's eye darkly.
 Such is my excuse for living.
 What's yours?